expectedparrot/edsl/docs/index.rst

 Expected Parrot: Tools for AI-Powered Research
 ==============================================

+Expected Parrot delivers powerful tools for conducting research with AI:

+Expected Parrot Domain-Specific Language (EDSL)
-Welcome to the documentation for the *Expected Parrot Domain-Specific Language* (EDSL), a Python package for conducting research with AI agents and large language models.
+   A Python package for research with AI agents and large language models.
+(Available at `PyPI <https://pypi.org/project/edsl/>`_ and `GitHub <https://github.com/expectedparrot/edsl>`_.)

-This guide also highlights key features and integrated applications:
+Coop
+   A platform for storing and sharing research projects. (`Coop <https://www.expectedparrot.com/content/explore>`_)

+Survey Builder
+   An interface for designing and launching hybrid human-AI surveys. (`Survey Builder <https://docs.expectedparrot.com/en/latest/survey_builder.html>`_)

+This page contains documentation for EDSL, example code for key features and use cases, and how-to guides for the Coop, Survey Builder and other integrated applications.
+Key features of the tools include:

-* **Access to hundreds of models:** A single API key lets you conduct research with many popular models at once. `Learn more <https://docs.expectedparrot.com/en/latest/remote_inference.html>`_.
+Access to hundreds of models
+   A single API key lets you conduct research with many popular models at once. `Learn more <https://docs.expectedparrot.com/en/latest/remote_inference.html>`_.

+Collaboration made easy
-* **Collaboration made easy:** Use `Coop <https://www.expectedparrot.com/content/explore>`_ to create, store, and share your research projects seamlessly.
+   Use `Coop <https://www.expectedparrot.com/content/explore>`_ to create, store, and share your research projects seamlessly.

+Data integrations
-* **Data integrations:** Easily import and analyze data from various sources. `Learn more <https://docs.expectedparrot.com/en/latest/scenarios.html>`_.
+   Easily import and analyze data from various sources. `Learn more <https://docs.expectedparrot.com/en/latest/scenarios.html>`_.

+Hybrid human-AI surveys
-* **Hybrid human-AI surveys:** Launch surveys and collect responses from both humans and AI agents. `Learn more <https://docs.expectedparrot.com/en/latest/survey_builder.html>`_.
+   Launch surveys and collect responses from both humans and AI agents. `Learn more <https://docs.expectedparrot.com/en/latest/survey_builder.html>`_.

+Built-in analysis tools
-* **Built-in analysis tools:** Analyze survey results with EDSL's built-in methods. `Learn more <https://docs.expectedparrot.com/en/latest/results.html>`_.
+   Analyze survey results with EDSL's built-in methods. `Learn more <https://docs.expectedparrot.com/en/latest/results.html>`_.

 Use cases
 ---------